tomassilny/bank-app-reactjs/README.md

-# Bank App in ReactJS and Expo
+# Bank App Frontend

-Frontend of Bank App using ReactJS and Expo
+One of my first React projects.
+This is my own designated fronted of a Bank App

+Technologies:
+- React Native
+- Expo
+- ChartJS

+Features:
+- Bottom navigation menu
+- Simple animations
+- This is only frontend, so besides a menu there are not any other interactive elements

 <img alt="Screenshot from Bank App" src="https://github.com/tomassilny/bank-app-reactjs/blob/master/assets/screenshot.png" width="400">